jharvey09/A_Look_Into_WeBull_Investment_Grp/README.md

-# Case Study of WeBull Investment Group
+# A Look Into WeBull Investment Group

 Case Study on WeBull Investment platform